grandcircusco/JavaBootcampExamples/unit-9/full-stack-bookshelf/readme.md

 The application consists of two parts.
 The Spring Boot API and the Angular front end (client) app.
 NOTE: Both must be running at the same time, so you might need two command line tabs.

 ### The API (bookshelf-api)
-You may start this from the command line or import and run it in Eclipse.
-From the command line you will not need to set up a MySQL Database because it uses an in-memory H2 database that come pre-loaded with sample data.
+You may start this Spring Boot API from the command line or import and run it in Eclipse.
+From the command line you will *not* need to set up a MySQL Database because it uses an in-memory H2 database that comes pre-loaded with sample data.

 To start the API from the command line: